 What are Some of the Most Popular Christmas Songs?

 The most popular Christmas songs change from year to year, but the American Society of Composers, Authors, and Publishers provides an annual list that is a good representation of what people are listening to during the holiday season.
 Popular works include carols, traditional music, and “behind-the-scenes” pieces that aren’t on the ASCAP list.
-What people consider to be popular for Christmas is influenced their location and culture.
+What people consider to be popular for Christmas is influenced by their location and culture.

-Popular Music Frequency of Recording
+Popular Music by Frequency of Recording

 The American Society of Composers, Authors, and Publishers publishes an annual list of the most popular Christmas songs recorded and performed in the twenty-first century.
 Many of these works capture the holiday spirit but have little to do with the holiday’s origins.
 The following are the top ten ASCAP compositions for the 2012 season: